-Year ended December 31 2023 2022
+Year ended December 31 2024 2023

-Cash-settled expense (i) \$ 19 \$ 69
+Cash-settled expense (i) \$ 5 \$ 19

-Equity-settled expense 25 17
+Equity-settled expense 19 25

-Unrealized equity price risk management (gain) loss (ii) 78 (4)
+Unrealized equity price risk management (gain) loss (ii) 78

-Realized equity price risk management (gain) loss (ii) (87) (46)
+Realized equity price risk management (gain) loss (ii) (87)

-Stock-based compensation \$ 35 \$ 36
+Stock-based compensation \$ 24 \$ 35

-(i) Cash-settled units are accounted for as liability instruments and are measured at fair value based on the market value of the Corporation's common shares at each period end and certain estimates including a performance multiplier for PSUs.
-Fluctuations in the fair value are recognized during the period in which they occur.

-(ii) Relates to financial derivatives entered into to manage the Corporation's exposure to cash-settled RSUs and PSUs vesting in 2021, 2022 and 2023 granted under the Corporation's stock-based compensation plans.
-Amounts were unrealized until vesting of the related units occured.
-See note 23(d) for further details.
+- (i) Cash-settled RSUs, PSUs and DSUs are accounted for as liability instruments and are measured at fair value based on the market value of the Corporation's common shares at each period end and certain estimates including a performance multiplier for PSUs.
+Fluctuations in the fair value are recognized during the period in which they occur. - (ii) Relates to financial equity price risk management contracts entered to manage the Corporation's exposure to cashsettled RSUs and PSUs vesting between 2021 and 2023 granted under the Corporation's stock-based compensation plans.
+Amounts were unrealized until vesting of the related units occurred.
+All financial equity price risk management contracts were fully realized as at March 31, 2023.
+See note 24(d) for further details.